island-lang/island-lang.github.io/README.md

 The program can read and write to external mutable state.
 However, the data must be read into a new variable (here `modifiedData`) so the _internal_ state of the program (its variables and values) is never altered.

-**Computed variables** are functions that are referenced as plain variables.
+**Computed variables** are functions that are referenced as if they were plain variables.
 They are only evaluated when first used:

 Short form:
 ```isl